LurenLeon/Azure-Sentinel--Mapping-Live-Cyber-Attacks/README.md

 ## Step 3: Create a Log Analytics Workspace

-Search for Log Analytics Workspace on Azure, create Log Analytics workspace
+Search for Log Analytics Workspace on Azure, create Log Analytics Workspace

+Copy the following when creating:
-Subscription: Pay as you go
+- **Subscription:** Pay as you go
-Resource group: Choose the honeypotlab
+- **Resource group:** Choose the `honeypotlab`
-Name: LAWhoneypot
+- **Name:** LAWhoneypot
-Region: West US 2
+- **Region:** West US 2

 ## Step 4: Configure Microsoft Defender for Cloud

+Follow these steps to configure Microsoft Defender for Cloud on Azure:

-Search for Microsoft Defender for the Cloud on Azure On left side bar, look for management section, and click on environment settings Click on LAWhoneypot
+- Search for Microsoft Defender for the Cloud on Azure.
+- On the left side bar, navigate to the management section and click on "Environment Settings."
+- Click on the environment named "LAWhoneypot."
-Turn off SQL Servers on Machines, click save
+- Turn off SQL Servers on Machines, and then click save.
-Click Data collection, choose "All Events", click save
+- Click on Data collection, choose "All Events," and click save.